- To share the love of Jesus Christ through friendship evangelism and social concern.

 - To provide opportunities for education, vocational training, and alternative employment

-Each week, in the past the outreach team has visited different bars in Patpong, seeking to make contacts through friendship evangelism.
-The women are expected to dance semi naked.
-The music is loud, sometimes making it harder to hear, As we build relationships we tell the women about Rahab and what support and new opportunities we can offer them.
+Each week, in the past the outreach team has visited different bars in Patpong, the women are expected to dance semi naked.
+We seek to make contacts through friendship evangelism.
+As we build relationships, we tell the women about Rahab and what support and new opportunities we can offer them.
 We also seek to tell them about God's love for them.

 Rahab Food Shop

-The Rahab Food shop was opened in 2018 and currently employs one woman.
-Sa has been working there who has been there since the shop opened.
+The Rahab food shop was opened in 2018 and currently employs one woman.
+Sa has been working there since the shop opened.
 She starts work at 8am, so Sasitorn who lives close by goes in at 6am to set up.
-Sa is a very hard worker with a laid back personality.
+Sa is a very hard worker with a friendly personality.
 She takes her time cleaning up at the end of the day so as to avoid rush hour traffic on her way home.

-Initially Pay also worked at the food shop, but has had to stop work as she has cancer and has gone home for her mother to care for her.
+Initially Pay also worked at the food shop but has had to stop work as she has cancer and has gone home for her mother to care for her.
 Before coming to work with Rahab, she worked in the bars for over 30 years.
 She was often drunk and became very ill with liver damage.
-While seeing a Dr, she was found to have tumour in her stomach..
+While seeing a doctor, she was found to have tumor in her stomach.
 Sa gave her heart to the Lord at a Rahab Christmas party and has a strong faith.
 She is not afraid of dying as knows she will go to be with Jesus.

-The food shop has remained open through Thai lockdowns with take away only, but more recently is open again for sit in meals.
+The food shop is now open again for sit in meals.
 Currently pork is very expensive, which is their specialty dish.

-The laundry has been very quiet as many of their clients are office workers and currently work from home, so do not need their good clothes laundered.
-The laundry si making about a third of its pre Covid monthly income currently.
+The laundry was very quiet as many of their clients are office workers and currently work from home, so did not need their good clothes laundered.
+It is now beginning to get busy again.